Last Updated on March 22, 2026 by James Hartley

 For non-residents:

 Video verification, no UK branch visit required.
-Starling, Tide, and Wise accept applications from non-UK directors.
-Setup in 1–2 days.
+Starling, Tide, and Wise all accept applications from non-UK directors.
+Setup in 1โ2 days.

 Local banks (DBS, OCBC, UOB):

-- Often require physical branch visit (non-residents must have Singapore director present)
+- Often require physical branch visit โ non-residents need Singapore director present

 Workarounds for non-residents:

-- Singapore resident co-founder: If co-founder is Singapore resident, they attend bank for account opening
+- Singapore resident co-founder: Co-founder attends bank for account opening

 Factor 5: Founder Visa Requirements